20 Jul AMPAM Volunteers Help DTLA Food Bank

 No One Should Go Hungry

-where to buy isotretinoin in hong kong The team woke up bright and early on Saturday, July 14, met at the food bank’s downtown warehouse, and helped sort 18,736 pounds of food.
+buy Lyrica online overnight The team woke up bright and early on Saturday, July 14, met at the food bank’s downtown warehouse, and helped sort 18,736 pounds of food.
 Thousands of pounds of food come into the food bank daily, and needs to be sorted, cleaned and repackaged.
 Once the food is organized, or “gleaned,” it can be distributed to families in need across the greater Los Angeles area.
 Distribution is coordinated through the food bank’s network of 600 partner agencies and meal programs.

 No one should go hungry!
 The food bank helps feed the people of Los Angeles, the City of Angels, and home to one of the largest populations of any county in the nation.